GNS-Science/nzshm-opensha/doc/oakley.md

 ## Overview

 This repo is mainly used to generate grand inversion solutions that indicate the probability of a fault rupturing.
-It is a fork of [opensha](https://github.com/opensha/opensha) which contained the [UCERF3](http://wgcep.org/UCERF3.html) code when we started, and most of the UCERF4 code when we finished with NZSHM22.
+It is a ~fork~ of [opensha](https://github.com/opensha/opensha) which contained the [UCERF3](http://wgcep.org/UCERF3.html) code when we started, and most of the UCERF4 code when we finished with NZSHM22.

 The basic steps are

 - Using a fault model, generate a set of ruptures across these faults.
 - Run the inversion over the rupture set.
 - It's possible to generate hazards based on the solution.
 However, in practice, GNS uses [OpenQuake](https://github.com/gem/oq-engine) to generate hazards.

+_### opensha , UC, Kevin credits etc_

 ## Generating Ruptures